Future-of-Learning

 These books and articles were produced at S P Jain School of Global Management, which offers degree programs and executive education to craft global business leaders.
 The organization is known for its innovative approach to education and its leading-edge use of technology — including the proprietary technology it develops:

-To talk with my digital twin about these books and articles and how you might apply the ideas in your own situation, just visit CJ2.personal.ai and have a “public chat”
+To talk with my digital twin about these books and articles and how you might apply the ideas in your own situation, just visit CJ2.personal.ai

 For more info. from the think tank that inspired these works, just visit the Future of Work & Education page from i2e - The Innovation & Entrepreneurship Center at S P Jain School of Global Management.
 For executive education that uses these principles and technologies, visit SPJ Global’s exed-ed page.
 To discuss how you might bring new L&D alive in your organization, please contact the author.